korzhanov/korzhanov/README.md

 Programming has always been my main interest, namely: development, organization of service development and optimization of activities based on analysis.
 I am always open to new opportunities.

-## 😁 I love ♥ JS, enjoying 🐉 Python, remember 🐘 PHP.
+## 😁 I love ♥ JS, enjoy 🐉 Python, remember 🐘 PHP.

 My current stack: